tamilzh2018/kode-kloud-test/AWS/AWS.md

 **Q16: Create IAM User**

 > *A new developer joins your team and needs access to AWS.
 Create an IAM user with console access and explain secure password handling.*
+For this task, create an IAM user named iamuser_javed.
 **Q17: Create IAM Group**

 > *You want to manage permissions for a team of DevOps engineers.
 Create an IAM group and attach relevant policies.*